samboy/lunacy/README.md

 The code is compatible with gcc (gcc 3.4.2 and gcc 11.3.0), clang (clang 8.0.1), and will hopefully compile in other compilers, including C++ compilers, without issue.

+If using another name for the Makefile, e.g. `Makefile.foo` which would be invoked as `make -f Makefile.foo`, be sure to edit the Makefile used and change the line which sets its `MAKEFILE` value.

 # Lunacy changes from Lua 5.1